 The manufacturers must be licensed manufacturers in proprietary Chinese medicines.

 The manufacturers must prove that they follow the requirements of good practices in manufacture and quality control of proprietary Chinese medicines.
 Please refer to the "Hong Kong Good Manufacturing Practice Guidelines for Proprietary Chinese Medicines" issued from the Chinese Medicines Board for the relevant requirements.

-Application forms and the Guidance Notes on the Application for Certificate for Manufacturer (Good manufacturing practice in respect of proprietary Chinese medicines) can be obtained from the Chinese Medicine Division of the Department of Health or downloaded from this website.
+The Guidance Notes on the Application for Certificate for Manufacturer (Good Manufacturing Practice in respect of Proprietary Chinese Medicines), the Documentation Requirements on Application for Certificate for Manufacturer (Good Manufacturing Practice in respect of Proprietary Chinese Medicines) (Guidelines for the Trade) and relevant application forms can be obtained from the Chinese Medicine Division of the Department of Health or downloaded from this website.
 The applicants may also obtain the relevant application forms through the automatic enquiry hotline system of the Chinese Medicine Division of the Department of Health (tel.: 2574-9999)

 Applicants are required to submit in person or by registered post the duly completed Application Form for Certificate for Manufacturer (Good manufacturing practice in respect of proprietary Chinese medicines) (Form 1E) with the Documentation Checklist - Application for Certificate for Manufacturer (Good manufacturing practice in respect of proprietary Chinese medicines) (Checklist 2E) accompanied by all the documents listed therein.

 Applicants may submit the application and pay application fees by the following ways: